amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 False negatives can be understood in terms of cases where a rule should have activated and flagged the text, but failed to do so.
 True negatives can be understood as those opportunities where a rule was applied and successfully did not raise an error.
 Both of these ideas are problematic when analysing prose in a way that may not in other signal detection problems.
 Thus a full recall-precision curve analysis seems inappropriate in this domain.

-:sc:`Problem 0: Building off of a default`
+:sc:`Problem 0`: Building off of a default
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In a tautological sense, every editor has a version of proselint (and any other automated writing aid) already installed, it is merely installed with the null rule-set.